Dual-energy X-ray absorptiometry: Scoring

-Because DXA calculates BMD using area (aBMD: areal Bone Mineral Density), it is not an accurate measurement of true bone mineral density, which is mass divided by a volume.
-In order to distinguish DXA BMD from volumetric bone-mineral density, researchers sometimes refer to DXA BMD as an areal bone mineral density (aBMD).
+Because DXA calculates BMD using area (aBMD: areal bone mineral density), it is not an accurate measurement of true bone mineral density, which is mass divided by a volume.
+To distinguish DXA BMD from volumetric bone-mineral density, researchers sometimes refer to DXA BMD as an areal bone mineral density (aBMD).
 The confounding effect of differences in bone size is due to the missing depth value in the calculation of bone mineral density.
 Despite DXA technology's problems with estimating volume, it is still a fairly accurate measure of bone mineral content.
 Methods to correct for this shortcoming include the calculation of a volume that is approximated from the projected area measure by DXA.
 DXA BMD results adjusted in this manner are referred to as the bone mineral apparent density (BMAD) and are a ratio of the bone mineral content versus a cuboidal estimation of the volume of bone.
 Like the results for aBMD, BMAD results do not accurately represent true bone mineral density, since they use approximations of the bone's volume.
 BMAD is used primarily for research purposes and is not yet used in clinical settings.

 Other imaging technologies such as quantitative computed tomography (QCT) are capable of measuring the bone's volume, and are, therefore, not susceptible to the confounding effect of bone-size in the way that DXA results are susceptible.

 It is important for patients to get repeat BMD measurements done on the same machine each time, or at least a machine from the same manufacturer.
 Error between machines, or trying to convert measurements from one manufacturer's standard to another can introduce errors large enough to wipe out the sensitivity of the measurements.

-DXA results need to be adjusted if the patient is taking strontium supplements.
+Taking strontium supplements causes DEXA to overestimate bone mineral density, because strontium is a stronger absorber of X-rays than calcium.

-DXA can also used to measure trabecular bone score.
+DXA can also be used to measure the trabecular bone score.